.COM vs .ORG vs .NET vs .CO vs .IO – Which Top Level Domain is Better?

-- You will lose credibility if you are a profitable business and use a .org extension as websites with this extension are generally associated with free resources.
+- You will lose credibility if you are a profitable business and use a .org extension because websites with this extension are generally associated with free resources.

-- If your company has a for-profit and non-profit division, you can consider using the .org extension for your non-profit vertical and the .com extension for the business vertical.
+- If your company has a non-profit division, you can consider using the .org extension for your non-profit vertical and the .com extension for the business vertical.

 The verdict: Both .com and .org are equally popular and trusted domain name extensions.
 They also convey different meanings about your website.
 Use the .org extension if you run a not-for-profit organization.
 Use the .com extension if you run a business, blog, or personal website.

 The .com and the .co are rival extensions for business websites.

 Here are some top things you might want to consider before you decide between the two: